The water tower at Luffness

 The entrance to the tower; and its interior, looking up to the galleries and ladders.

 A water tower is essentially a tall structure supporting an elevated water tank.
-Water is pumped up from below, from a well or stream, and stored in a tank at height until needed.
+Water is pumped up from below, from a well or stream, and stored in the tank at height until needed.
 Gravity provides the necessary water pressure to distribute the water through pipes to where it is needed.
 Storing water in this way is efficient and convenient, because you don’t have to pump water from the source when you need it: you just turn a tap, and it flows.

 While there are no records of the detailed workings of this particular water tower, its age would suggest that it had a manually operated pump.
 Remains of ladders and landings are evident in the interior of the tower, to enable the maintenance of the tank and its pipes.